ryanbrush30/Attrition-Signal-Engine/docs/README.md

 - Misaligned time windows
 - Outputs that are not operationally usable

-Impact Recov addresses these failure modes directly.
+Attrition Signal Engine  addresses these failure modes directly.

 It answers questions leaders actually ask:
 - Who is at risk right now?